The Critical Role of Aerodynamics: Insights from the NASA-BeVERLI Hill Experiment

 Summary of Experiment

-RANS (Reynolds-Averaged Navier-Stokes) is a method that averages the Navier-Stokes equations over time to predict the mean flow behavior, modeling the effects of turbulence through turbulence models.
-Navier-Stokes Equations describe the motion of viscous fluid substances.
+RANS (Reynolds-Averaged Navier-Stokes) is a method that averages the Navier-Stokes equations over time to predict mean flow behavior, modeling the effects of turbulence through turbulence models.
+The Navier-Stokes equations describe the motion of viscous fluid substances.

 ρ(ut+uu)=p+μ2u+ρg\rho (\frac{\partial \mathbf{u}}{\partial t} + \mathbf{u} \cdot \nabla \mathbf{u}) = -\nabla p + \mu \nabla^2 \mathbf{u} + \rho \mathbf{g}